 The OB/GYN student interest group is dedicated to helping medical students learn about the field of OB/GYN and the diverse opportunities it provides.
 We will work closely with physicians in the community to gain hands-on experience, explore topics related to OB/GYN, and learn about matching in OB/GYN residencies.
-We hold regular birthing simulations and provide panel and small group discussions on cases and topics relevant to OB/GYN.
+We hold regular procedural simulations/trainings and provide panel and small group discussions on cases and topics relevant to OB/GYN and women’s health.

 Ophthalmology is a constantly evolving and highly rewarding specialty.
 The goals of the Ophthalmology SIG are to introduce the field to medical students and provide important insights into ophthalmology as a specialty and as a career.
 We aim to achieve this by combining a small series of educational clinics that demonstrate the ophthalmic exam, journal clubs that explore the current state of research and treatment developments, and Q&A panels with ophthalmology residents and faculty.
 We also facilitate shadowing opportunities so students witness ophthalmology in clinical practice.

-The overall goal is to promote the interest in orthopaedics for medical students and to provide educational experiences for those interested.
 The Orthopaedic Student Interest Group provides students with opportunities to further their knowledge and understanding of the field of orthopaedics outside of the classroom.
-We host events with residents and attendings involving topics such as how to read and present orthopaedic radiographic images.
-We have also established relationships with other healthcare professionals such as Athletic Trainers.
-The OSIG has put on combined and “hands on” learning events in order to have a better global understanding of how healthcare professionals from multiple fields come together to provide the highest quality of care to patients.
+The overall goal is to promote an interest in orthopaedics and to provide educational experiences for those interested.
+We host events with residents and attendings involving topics such as how to read and present orthopaedic radiographic images, what injuries are commonly seen in orthopaedics, and how such injuries are treated.
+The OSIG puts on combined and "hands on" learning events in order to promote an understanding of how healthcare professionals from multiple fields come together to provide the highest quality of care to patients.

 The goal of the OHNS SIG is to encourage medical student interest in Otolaryngology and Head and Neck Surgery.
 This will be done by facilitating information sessions with current residents and attendings, connecting students with mentoring and shadowing opportunities, exposing students to clinical research project opportunities, and encouraging dialogue and networking with physicians in the field.
 All of these will serve the purpose of furthering the development of future physicians interested in the field of OHNS.